sensemore/code.sensemore.io/docs/wired_pro_wifi.md

 ### <span style="color: rgb(240,95,34)">Accessing Configuration Page</span>

 Shortly after the Wired Pro is plugged in, it broadcats a Wi-Fi acces point network with **WiredPro-CA&colon;B8&colon;41&colon;XX&colon;XX&colon;XX** SSID'.
-Use default password "sensemore" to connect to the AP.
+Use default password to connect to the AP.
 Your device will launch configuration page in captive portal.
 If your device does not automatically launch captive portal, navigate to [http:\\\\192.168.4.1 ](http:\192.168.4.1) in your default browser.
 Once Wired Pro is connected to a network via Wi-Fi, its configuration page can be accessed through its local IP address from the same network.
 The local IP address is displayed on the home tab of the configuration page and is also shown in the MQTT information message.

 ## <span style="color: rgb(240,95,34)">Connectivity</span>